jaichandra635/jaichandra635/README.md

 📈 Passionate about working with data and empowering businesses to make informed decisions. 💼

-🐍 Proficient in SQL and Excel, currently honing my Python skills for data analysis. 🔍
+🐍 Proficient in SQL, Excel, Power BI, Power Point, currently honing my Python skills for data analysis. 🔍

-✨ Focused on mastering the magic of Power BI. 🔮

 🎓 Always eager to learn and welcome advice or collaborations on data analysis projects. 🤝